LifeArc/py_perceptabat_cv/README.md

 # py_perceptabat
-Python wrapper function for ACD perceptabat_cv with parallel processing support.
+Python wrapper for ACD/Percepta Batch with parallel processing support.

 ## Description
 * Calculates logP, logD, most acidic and basic apparent pKa and sigma using classic, GALAS or consensus algorithms;